Last reviewed: January 22, 2021

 The World Health Organization (WHO) and the International Federation of Gynecology and Obstetrics (FIGO) state that vacuum aspiration or medication regimens should replace sharp curettage (FIGO, 2011; WHO, 2012).
 In places where no uterine evacuation services exist, vacuum aspiration and medical abortion should be introduced.

-A 2010 Cochrane review showed that vacuum aspiration is as effective as sharp curettage in treating incomplete abortion while reducing procedure time, blood loss and pain (Tuncalp, Gulmezoglu, & Souza, 2010).
+A 2010 Cochrane review showed that vacuum aspiration is as effective as sharp curettage in treating incomplete abortion while reducing procedure time, blood loss and pain (Tuncalp, Gulmezoglu, & Souza, 2010) and it is feasibile to introduce in settings using D&C (Kakinuma, et al 2020).
 In a retrospective case series of 80,437 women seeking induced abortion, vacuum aspiration was associated with less than half the rate of major and minor complications compared to sharp curettage (Grimes, Schulz, Cates Jr, & Tyler Jr., 1976).
 A more recent series, including more than 100,000 abortion procedures, found that sharp curettage performed alone or in combination with vacuum aspiration was significantly more likely to be associated with complications, particularly incomplete abortion, than vacuum aspiration without curettage (Sekiguchi, Ikeda, Okamura, & Nakai, 2015).

 Multiple studies on induced abortion and postabortion care have shown that because vacuum aspiration can be performed in an outpatient setting by physicians or midlevel providers without general anaesthesia, the costs to both the health system and women are significantly less (Benson, Okoh, KrennHrubec, Lazzarino, & Johnston, 2012; Choobun, Khanuengkitkong, & Pinjaroen, 2012; Farooq, Javed, Mumtaz, & Naveed, 2011; Johnston, Akhter, & Oliveras, 2012).